mayank93k/HiveQueries/README.md

 # Hive
-## Hive Sample Queries
- Olympic Data analysis using Hive
+## Olympic Data Analysis Using Hive
+### Overview
+#### This project demonstrates how to analyze Olympic data using Hive.
+It includes creating a Hive table, loading data, and performing insightful queries on the dataset.
 --------------------------------

        Details of Olympic data sets: